FuboTV: Features

-FuboTV built its tech stack internally and, in 2017, launched features like Cloud DVR storage, pausing and unpausing live streams and lookback of previously aired content for 72 hours FuboTV offers two simultaneous streams as part of its base subscription package and, in March 2018, introduced a third stream for $5.99 per month.
+Fubo built its tech stack internally and, in 2017, launched features like Cloud DVR storage, pausing and unpausing live streams and lookback of previously aired content for 72 hours Fubo offers two simultaneous streams as part of its base subscription package and, in March 2018, introduced a third stream for $5.99 per month.

-FuboTV became the second over-the-top internet television service to get integrated to the TV app on Apple TV, iPhone, and iPad.
-FuboTV guide is not compatible with access technologies such as iOS Voice Over, Android Talk Back and JAWS.
+Fubo became the second over-the-top internet television service to get integrated to the TV app on Apple TV, iPhone, and iPad.